To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

 The program is multidisciplinary, and uses a variety of analytical methods to study the life and problems of cities.
 The primary subject areas for the major are Anthropology/Sociology, Economics, History, and Political Science.
-However, courses in Art and Architecture, English, Classics, Environmental and American Studies are also relevant to give perspectives on urbanization beyond those offered in the four basic departments.
-Urban Studies offers an interdisciplinary major and minor.
-All courses counting toward the major or minor must be completed with a grade of C- or higher.
+However, courses in Art and Architecture, English, Classics, Environmental Studies, and American Studies are also relevant to give perspectives on urbanization beyond those offered in the four basic departments.
+Urban Studies offers an interdisciplinary minor.
+All courses counting toward the minor must be completed with a grade of C- or higher.

 REQUIREMENTS FOR THE MINOR